mishoo/UglifyJS/README.md

   ES module, i.e. implicit `"use strict";` alongside with `toplevel` enabled.

 - `negate_iife` (default: `true`) — negate "Immediately-Called Function Expressions"
-  where the return value is discarded, to avoid the parens that the code generator would insert.
+  where the return value is discarded, to avoid the parentheses that the code generator would insert.

 - `objects` (default: `true`) — compact duplicate keys in object literals.